-In 2021 and 2022, we completed several privately negotiated exchanges with holders of our outstanding Convertible Notes, under which we issued approximately 12.9 million shares of common stock in exchange for approximately \$425.4 million in aggregate principal amount of Convertible Notes.
+In 2021 and 2022, we completed several privately negotiated exchanges with holders of our outstanding 3.5% senior convertible notes due 2026, or the Convertible Notes, under which we issued approximately 12.9 million shares of common stock in exchange for approximately \$425.4 million in aggregate principal amount of Convertible Notes.
 The effective price per share of the common stock issued in the exchange transactions was lower than the trading price of our common stock on the Nasdaq Global Select Market at the time of settlement of the exchanges.
 We may in the future exchange additional principal amount of our Convertible Notes and the effective price per share of the common stock may be lower than the trading price at such time.